RIDICS/Authentication/README.md

 * Run Ridics.Authentication.Service to run Authentication Service with `LocalDebug` configuration
 * Default username is "Admin" with password "administrator" or "PortalAdmin" (reduced permissions) with password "administrator"

-## Deployment
+## Deployment to the server

 Deployment to Production or Staging server requires creating specific configurations.
 The app configuration can be placed in `C:\Pool\itjakub-secrets\Auth` and `C:\Pool\itjakub-secrets\DatabaseMigratorAuth` folder on build computer.
 The configuration is separated to avoid commiting sensitive files to git.
 The files in this folder are included to publish package during build.

 Default deployment script assumes that the Authentication Service will be placed in `Default Web Site/Auth` site, e.g. `https://localhost/Auth`.

-* Choose the environment name, e.g. Production
+* Choose the environment name, e.g. Production (the name should be the same as will be used for Vokabulář deployment project - ITJakub)
 * Create all configuration files for specified environment according to https://github.com/RIDICS/itjakub-secrets
   * e.g. `modules.Production.json` and so on
 * Fill correct values to these files